i2pchat/i2pchat-flutter/howto-build-android.md

 ...and download the source code into that directory.

-`$ git clone https://github.com/easy-wallet/easy-wallet-v6.git --branch main`
+`$ git clone https://github.com/foss-wallet/foss-wallet-v6.git --branch main`

 Proceed into the source code before proceeding with the next steps:

-`$ cd easy-wallet-v5/scripts/android`
+`$ cd foss-wallet-v5/scripts/android`

 ### 7. Installing Android NDK

 `./install_ndk.sh`

-### 8. Execute Build & Setup Commands for EasyWallet
+### 8. Execute Build & Setup Commands for FossWallet

 We need to generate project settings like app name, app icon, package name, etc. For this need to setup environment variables and configure project files.

-Please pick what app you want to build: cakewallet or monero.com or easywallet.
+Please pick what app you want to build: cakewallet or monero.com or fosswallet.

-`source ./app_env.sh easywallet`
+`source ./app_env.sh fosswallet`

 Then run configuration script for setup app name, app icon and etc:

 `./app_config.sh`

 Build the Monero libraries and their dependencies:

 `./build_all.sh`

-Now the dependencies need to be copied into the EasyWallet project with this command:
+Now the dependencies need to be copied into the FossWallet project with this command:

 `./copy_monero_deps.sh`

-It is now time to change back to the base directory of the EasyWallet source code:
+It is now time to change back to the base directory of the FossWallet source code:

 `cd ../..`